poojanagrawal/mesalabs-day1/lab1/README.md

 particularly the mixing panel.
 Compare it with those of the other people at your table.

-20. After your model finishes running, we'll extract key parameters at the Terminal Age Main Sequence (TAMS).
+20. After your model finishes running, we will extract key parameters at the Terminal Age Main Sequence (TAMS).

 Open the final history.data file in your new LOGS directory with a text editor.
 The TAMS is represented by the final line in this file - this is where the central hydrogen has been depleted to the threshold we set (1d-6).